Employer Insights

 Managing Federal Holidays in the Workplace

-Although not all employers are required to provide their employees with Paid Time Off (PTO) for federal holidays, it is still important to know which days federal holidays fall on and how to manage such holidays, so that employers may adjust work schedules and payroll processing time accordingly.
+Although not all employers are required to provide employees with Paid Time Off (PTO) for federal holidays, it is still important to know which days federal holidays fall on and how to manage such holidays, so that employers may adjust work schedules and payroll processing time accordingly.

 Federal holidays can pose significant challenges for employers, especially with varying requirements across different states.
 Without the right tools and solutions in place, administering PTO for federal holidays or otherwise can be complex and time-consuming.

-Employers grappling with overtime or PTO for federal holidays or other scenarios should consider seeking help from a trusted HR and payroll provider, or explore modern time and attendance and payroll processing solutions to help formalize and streamline back office processes like these.
+Employers grappling with overtime or PTO for federal holidays or other scenarios should consider seeking help from a trusted HR and payroll provider, or explore modern time and attendance and payroll processing solutions to help formalize and streamline back-office processes like these.

 Looking for more guidance on federal holiday compliance?
 Contact us today or connect with a provider that can help.